MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-appendix/smartmatch-matchmaking.md

 ms.localizationpriority: medium
 ---

-# SmartMatch Matchmaking
+# SmartMatch matchmaking

-This article has the following sections
+This article has the following sections:
 * Introduction to SmartMatch
 * SmartMatch Runtime Operations
 * Configuring SmartMatch for your Title